stanislav-chekmenev/my_site/content/posts/protein_discovery.md

 ## Introduction: Personal Motivation & the Road Ahead

 Transition phases, especially those that shape the direction of our lives, are often really tough!
 At least in my case, they also tend to be some of the most rewarding episodes I've gone through.
-Currently being in such a phase again and having reached the first milestone, I'm openning my blog and documenting my experience in this first post.
+Currently being in such a phase again and having reached the first milestone, I'm opening my blog and documenting my experience in this first post.

 About a year ago, I decided to shift my career path towards Bio ML and the fascinating field of protein drug discovery.
 Why proteins? &mdash; you might ask.
 With a background in particle physics, a thirst for solving complex puzzles, and expertise in various machine learning areas, I've always been driven by the desire to engage in work that is meaningful, intellectually challenging, and beneficial to humanity.
 Protein design offered precisely that combination.
 Setting my goal to enter the field, I embarked on a learning journey that turned out to be the most demanding self-initiated research project I've undertaken so far.

 This post is basically me putting together all the pieces I've learned on the way that play an important role in the latest generative techniques for proteins.
 Here, I'll present you a deep dive, which closely follows my learning steps, into FoldFlow-2, a recent state-of-the-art model for protein structure generation.
 I’ll walk you through the advanced ML concepts underlying the model, document my process of understanding and modifying its architecture, and reflect on the insights and skills gained along the way.

-If you've ever wondered how modern ML can be used for creation of new proteins, or if you're considering redirecting your career similarly to mine, I hope this article provides useful perspectives and practical resources.
+If you've ever wondered how modern ML can be used for creation of new proteins, or if you're considering redirecting your career similarly to mine, I hope this article offers useful perspectives and practical resources.
 I'd be happy if it serves as a springboard for a smoother start to your own journey into the world of Bio ML.
 For those who want to dig deeper, I’ll provide links to upcoming focused posts where I break down each core technique powering my augmented version of FoldFlow-2.
 So, stay tuned, the links will be added gradually as I continue writing.

 ## The Promise and Challenge of Protein Drug Discovery